Orphan (2009 film): Release

-Home media

-Orphan was released on DVD and Blu-ray on October 27, 2009 in the United States by Warner Home Video and in the United Kingdom on November 27, 2009 by Optimum Releasing.
-The DVD includes deleted scenes, and the alternate ending.
-The opening previews also contain a public service announcement describing the plight of unadopted children in the United States and encouraging domestic adoption.
+Orphan was released on DVD and Blu-ray on October 27, 2009, in the United States by Warner Home Video and in the United Kingdom on November 27, 2009.

 Reception

 Box office

 The film opened in the 4th spot at the box office, making a total of $12.8 million, behind G-Force, Harry Potter and the Half-Blood Prince, and The Ugly Truth.
 The film went on to gross a worldwide total of $78.3 million.

 Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 58% based on 161 reviews, with an average rating of 5.60/10.
-The website's critics consensus read, "While it has moments of dark humor and the requisite scares, Orphan fails to build on its interesting premise and degenerates into a formulaic, sleazy horror/thriller."
-On Metacritic the film has a weighted average score of 42 out of 100, based on 25 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave Orphan 31/2 stars out of 4, writing: "After seeing 'Orphan,' I now realize that Damien of 'The Omen' was a model child.
 The Demon Seed was a bumper crop.
 Rosemary would have been happy to have this baby.
 Here is a shamelessly effective horror film based on the most diabolical of movie malefactors, a child.
 You want a good horror film about a child from hell, you got one."
-Mick LaSalle of the San Francisco Chronicle also gave a positive review, commenting: "Orphan provides everything you might expect in a psycho-child thriller, but with such excess and exuberance that it still has the power to surprise."
+Mick LaSalle of the San Francisco Chronicle also gave a positive review, commenting: "Orphan provides everything you might expect in a psycho-child thriller but with such excess and exuberance that it still has the power to surprise."
 Todd McCarthy of Variety was less impressed, writing: "Teasingly enjoyable rubbish through the first hour, Orphan becomes genuine trash during its protracted second half."

 Manohla Dargis of The New York Times wrote: "Actors have to eat like the rest of us, if evidently not as much, but you still have to wonder how the independent film mainstays Vera Farmiga and Peter Sarsgaard ended up wading through Orphan and, for the most part, not laughing."
 Owen Gleiberman of Entertainment Weekly gave the film a D+ score, noting: "Orphan isn't scary – it's garish and plodding."
 Keith Phipps from The A.V.
 Club wrote: "If director Jaume Collet-Serra set out to make a parody of horror film clichés, he succeeded brilliantly."